 - Pit and fissure caries – In the deep grooves on the biting surface of the teeth.

 - Root caries – On the root surface of the tooth or teeth, found most often when a patient has gum recession.

 Dental caries is an irreversible tooth disease where the hard structures of the tooth demineralize from acids in the mouth.
 Most often these acids are produced as a by-product of the germs that live in the mouth, both on the teeth and on the surface of the gums.
-Rampant caries is a condition characterized by wide-spread and rapidly growing cavities and is a term used to describe a patient’s mouth that has dental caries present in more than 10 teeth, according to Contemporary Clinical Dentistry.
+Rampant caries is a condition characterized by wide-spread and rapidly growing cavities and is a term used to describe a patient’s mouth that has dental caries present in more than 10 teeth.
 Dental caries is preventable with the proper education and conducting good oral health practices at home.
-Dental professionals believe that oral health starts in infancy with the establishing of a daily routine, outlines the Iowa Department of Public Health.
+Dental professionals believe that oral health starts in infancy with the establishing of a daily routine.

 Caries in Various Age Groups